elosoarcade/grakhs-mcbe-addon/README.md

 ❤️ Health: 30 | ⚔️ Attack: 3 | ✨ EXP: 20

-This addon is optimized to run effectively on Realms and dedicated servers with minimal hardware resource consumption.
+This addon is optimized to run effectively on Realms and dedicated servers with minimal hardware resource consumption and its available in english and español.  🇬🇧 🇲🇽